timothyjward/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 ### Resolving the Application

-Before generating the runtime dependency information used by the OSGi framework take a look at `quickstart\app\app.bndrun`
+Before generating the runtime dependency information used by the OSGi framework take a look at the file `quickstart\app\app.bndrun`

     index: target/index.xml